The generalized Hierarchical Gaussian Filter: Appendix

 This ensures that a given node does not need to have access to the posterior precision from the level below: $\pi_a^{(k-1)}$, which facilitates implementation.\\

-In sum, we are introducing a second prediction error unit $\Delta$ which is concerned with deviations from predicted uncertainty and is informed by value prediction errors and other estimates of uncertainty.
-It is this prediction error - a function of the unweighted (squared) value prediction error with a new precision weight - which communicates between a node and its volatility parent.\\
+In sum, we are introducing a second prediction error unit $\Delta$ which is concerned with deviations from predicted uncertainty and is informed by value prediction errors and estimates of uncertainty.
+It is this prediction error - a function of the squared value prediction error - which communicates between a node and its volatility parent.\\